Dilapidation Report Guide Australia

 The entire purpose of a dilapidation report is to establish condition at a point in time.
 Ensure the date is recorded clearly in the report, in photo metadata, and ideally in at least some of the photographs themselves.

-Tips for efficiency
+Tips for efficiency on site

 - Work clockwise — exterior first (north, east, south, west elevations), then interior room by room